AgileRL/AgileRL/docs/evo_hyperparam_opt/index.rst

     2. Apply the sampled mutation to other sub-agents that share the same mutation method.

-    3. Iterate over the rest of evaluation networks found in the ``MutationRegistry`` and apply an analogous mutation to the mutated sub-agents.
+    3. Iterate over the rest of evaluation networks found in the ``MutationRegistry`` and apply an analogous mutation to the mutated agents.

     4. Reinitialize the networks that share parameters with the evaluation networks but aren't optimized directly during training (e.g. target networks) with the mutated architecture.